dvidke/Minutizer/README.md

 #To Do List
 - FULL RESPONSIVE
-- Because the application itself is independent from the bilgewater event (on the code side), so normal games can be easily representated as well.
+- Because the application itself is independent from the Bilgewater Event (on the code side), so normal games can be easily representated as well.
 So later there could be even a "last game by summoner name" thing.

 #Licence
 We dont have any.